 - Bruce B. Johnson Outstanding Young Alumni Award

 Given to a young alumnus of the University of Denver Sturm College of Law less than ten years out of law school at the time of the awards ceremony.
 The honoree should be enthusiastically committed to the College of Law’s mission, dedicated to upholding the highest standards of ethical and professional conduct, and be known for his or her outstanding contributions to the legal or greater community.
 This is not an annual award, but one that is awarded occasionally as deemed appropriate by the College of Law Alumni Council, the DU Law Stars nominating committee and the dean of the College of Law.

 DU Law Stars Beneficiaries

 The University of Denver College of Law established its legal aid dispensary in 1904 and was the first school in the nation to offer students academic credit for providing legal services to low-income clients.
-Working to empower low income individuals and communities, the Student Law Office provides an effective learning environment in which students become highly competent and ethical lawyers through real-life representation.
+Working to empower low income individuals and communities, the Clinical Programs provides an effective learning environment in which students become highly competent and ethical lawyers through real-life representation.
 The program supports a sustained level of productive work wherein self-directed students learn from practice to develop the core characteristics of professionals and to provide high quality legal services to low-income clients and communities.
-Today, the University of Denver’s Student Law Office (SLO) has six in house clinics, including: criminal defense, civil litigation, civil rights, community economic development, environmental, and mediation and arbitration.
-For more information visit the Student Law Office’s website at http://www.law.du.edu/clinics.
+Today, the University of Denver’s Clinical Programs has six in house clinics, including: criminal defense, civil litigation, civil rights, community economic development, environmental, and mediation and arbitration.
+For more information visit the Clinical Programs’s website at http://www.law.du.edu/clinics.